RamadhaRanuh/From-Scratch/README.md

 # Transformer from Scratch

 This project is a comprehensive implementation of the Transformer model from the ground up, as detailed in the seminal paper "Attention Is All You Need."
-The entire architecture is built using PyTorch, focusing on clarity and a modular structure.
+The entire architecture is built using PyTorch, with a focus on clarity and a modular structure.
 The primary application demonstrated in this codebase is Neural Machine Translation (NMT), specifically for translating from English to Indonesian.

 ## Features